WooodHead/docs/2018/tool/docker/docker.md

 * devicemapper
 * follows the tried-and-tested Unix philosophy
 * "daemonless containers" it makes it possible to perform maintenance and upgrades on the Docker daemon without impacting running containers
+* images are considered build-time constructs
+* containers are considered run-time constructs

 ## Upgrading Docker